 “My wedding weeks start with confirming all arrival times and small details with all of the wedding vendors.
 I am constantly updating the timeline with small changes, sending out updates, and creating a wedding game plan of what needs to be done and who will be doing it.
 I also make a sheet outlining each vendor and their day of point of contact.
 The day before the wedding I make sure I have my wedding emergency bag packed and my personal bag packed along with my timelines and other templates printed.

 On the wedding day, I’m up bright and early.
 A large coffee is a must and I try to eat something before I am heading out the door.
 Once I arrive at the venue to the moment I leave I am running around all day long.
-I am juggling getting everything set up, answering questions from the family, answering questions from the vendors, and getting the vendors situated once they arrive.
+I am juggling from setting up, answering questions from the family, communicating with the vendors, to situating vendors upon arrival.
 The two hours before the ceremony are typically the most stressful because that’s when all the little details pile up, guests start arriving, and I am getting the wedding party ready to go.
 After I get the bride down the aisle, I am making sure everything is ready to go for cocktail hour.